12-hour clock: Informal speech and rounding off

 In speaking, it is common to round the time to the nearest five minutes and/or express the time as the past (or to) the closest hour; for example, "five past five" (5:05).
 Minutes past the hour means those minutes are added to the hour; "ten past five" means 5:10.
-Minutes to, 'til and of the hour mean those minutes are subtracted; "ten of five", "ten 'til five", and "ten to five" all mean 4:50.
+Minutes to, till and of the hour mean those minutes are subtracted; "ten of five", "ten till five", and "ten to five" all mean 4:50.

 Fifteen minutes is often called a quarter hour, and thirty minutes is often known as a half hour.
 For example, 5:15 can be phrased "(a) quarter past five" or "five-fifteen"; 5:30 can be "half past five", "five-thirty" or simply "half five".
 The time 8:45 may be spoken as "eight forty-five" or "(a) quarter to nine".
 In some languages, e.g. Polish, rounding off is mandatory when using (spoken) 12-hour clock, but disallowed when using 24 hour notation.
 I.e. 15:12 might be pronounced as "quarter past three" or "fifteen-twelve", but not "three-twelve" or "quarter past fifteen".

 In older English, it was common for the number 25 to be expressed as "five-and-twenty".
 In this way the time 8:35 might have been phrased as "five-and-twenty to 9", although this styling fell out of fashion in the later part of the 1900s and is now rarely used.

 Instead of meaning 5:30, the "half five" expression is sometimes used to mean 4:30, or "halfway to five", especially for regions such as the American Midwest and other areas that have been particularly influenced by German culture.
 This meaning follows the pattern choices of many Germanic and Slavic languages, including Serbo-Croatian, Dutch, Danish, Russian, Norwegian, and Swedish, as well as Hungarian, Finnish, and the languages of the Baltic States.

-Moreover, in situations where the relevant hour is obvious or has been recently mentioned, a speaker might omit the hour and just say "quarter to (the hour)", "half past" or "ten 'til" to avoid an elaborate sentence in informal conversations.
+Moreover, in situations where the relevant hour is obvious or has been recently mentioned, a speaker might omit the hour and just say "quarter to (the hour)", "half past" or "ten till" to avoid an elaborate sentence in informal conversations.
 These forms are often commonly used in television and radio broadcasts that cover multiple time zones at one-hour intervals.

-In describing a vague time of day, a speaker might say the phrase "seven-thirty, eight" to mean sometime around 7:30 or 8:00.
-Such phrasing can be misinterpreted for a specific time of day (here 7:38), especially by a listener not expecting an estimation.
-The phrase "about seven-thirty or eight" clarifies this.

-Some more ambiguous phrasing might be avoided.
-Within five minutes of the hour, the phrase "five of seven" (6:55) can be heard "five-oh-seven" (5:07).
-"Five to seven" or even "six fifty-five" clarifies this.